In this lesson, students will review language related to wildlife and gain knowledge of new language and expressions related to feelings.

 Video: Nature makes you happy

-The student watches a short BBC video Nature Makes You Happy and learns about the study of wildlife.
-Then, they complete the video comprehension exercise.
+The student watches a short BBC video titled Nature Makes You Happy and learns about the study of wildlife.
+Then, they do a video comprehension exercise.
 New vocabulary is extracted from the video for the student to match it with the correct definitions.

 Reading: The platypus